in

 Jobs in food services, tourism, retail, and manual labour tend to fall on the lower end of the pay scale.
 However, tipped positions like food and beverage servers can sometimes earn more with gratuities.

-To summarize, Newfoundland and Labrador offers high earning potential in fields like engineering, healthcare, natural resources and management.
-But customer service, food services and manual labor roles tend to have lower salaries.
+To summarize, Newfoundland and Labrador offer high earning potential in fields like engineering, healthcare, natural resources, and management.
+However, customer service, food services, and manual labour roles tend to have lower salaries.

-Statistics Canada data shows that average weekly wages for all employees in Newfoundland and Labrador have increased over the past two decades:
+Statistics Canada, Table 14-10-0064-01 data shows that average weekly wages for all employees in Newfoundland and Labrador have increased over the past two decades:

 Salary Growth Trends in Newfoundland and Labrador